comp500/Demagnetize/README.md

 ![Demagnetizer demo gif](https://i.imgur.com/T0QpQ6r.gif)

 ### Mod compatibility:
+*Some of these mods are not on 1.14 yet, but they should support Demagnetize when they update*

-- Thermal series - Fixed completely with version 5.5.1 (minor bug previously)
+- Thermal series
 - Actually Additions
-- Botania - The item filter is ignored
+- Botania
-- Draconic Evolution - Fixed with version 2.3.18.329
+- Draconic Evolution
-- Ender IO - Fixed completely with version 5.0.43 (minor bug previously)
+- Ender IO
 - Reliquary
-- Simple Magnet - Fixed with version 1.2.11
+- Simple Magnet
-- Not Enough Items 1.8+ - Fixed with version 2.4.2.243
+- Not Enough Items 1.8+
-- Quantum Flux - Fixed with version 2.0.17
+- Quantum Flux
-- Pickle Tweaks - Fixed with version 2.1.0
+- Pickle Tweaks
 - Better Magnets
+- Ring of Attraction
+- Gobber

 ### For mod developers:
 If your mod has an Item Magnet, do not pick up items if the `PreventRemoteMovement` NBT tag exists on the EntityItem.